 In the basic model we neglect any uncertainties.
-However, in reality generation planning is made under uncertainty, e.g., price uncertainty.
-To analyze the impact of uncertainty in the day-ahead market prices on the opportunity cost for SRL, the basic model was extended to a stochastic model.
-Figure 10 illustrates the opportunity costs for a SRL bid of 20MW with and without day-ahead price uncertainty for a single- and multi-site plant compared to the SRL price for 2015.
-Results on additional years, cascades and bid sizes can be found in the appendix (A3.2).
+In the stochastic model version uncertainty of the dayahead prices is considered to test its impact on opportunity costs.
+Figure 10 illustrates this effect for an SRL bid of 20MW.
+Results on additional years, cascades and bid sizes can be found in the Appendix (A3.2).

-Figure 11: Srl price and opportunity cost of single and multi-site plants for a bid of 20MW with and without day-ahead price uncertainty for 2015.
+Figure 11: SRL price and opportunity cost of single- and multi-site for a bid of 20MW with and without price uncertainty, 2015

 As shown in Figure 11, uncertainty in the day-ahead market prices changes the opportunity costs for SRL for both, single- and multi-site plants.
-While the opportunity costs for SRL of the single-site plant are increased in the second half of the year under price uncertainty, opportunity costs under uncertainty are lower in the first quarter of the year.
-The spring peak in the opportunity costs of the single-site plant is similar with and without price uncertainty.
-As illustrated for the single-site in Figure 12, the hydropower plant is operated differently if price uncertainty is taken into account (see appendix A3.2 for multi-site).
+For the single-site plant the costs are increased in the second half of the year and lower in the first quarter of the year.
+The spring peak in the opportunity costs is relatively similar.
+For the multi-site plant, opportunity costs for SRL are slightly higher with price uncertainty in almost all weeks of the year (see Figure 11).
+However, as for the single-site plant opportunity costs of the multi-site plant significantly change in the second half of the year.
+Compared to the single-site plant, the spring peak in the opportunity costs of the multi-site plant is significantly lower than the deterministic spring peak.

+As illustrated in Figure 12, the single site hydropower plant is operated differently if price uncertainty is taken into account (see Appendix A3.2 for the multi-site).

-Figure 12: Generation single-site for basic and stochastic model.
-In week 17 of the year, 20MW of SRL are provided.
+Figure 12: Generation schedule for the single-site for basic and stochastic model with SRL bid of 20MW in week 17, 2015